 The first and only version of eDesign went live in 2009.

 The non-leaner flow of the application makes it hard to understand

 Doesn't cover all needs and stages to customisation

 Homebuyers - people who buy TE homes.
 Users will customise their home by using eDesign.

 To start, I did a workshop with Total Environment’s founders, CIO, Technical team, Sales & Marketing, customisation experience managers and architects to understand complete eco-system, blockers, challenges and pain points.

-During the workshop, I captured the compete eco-system of a TE user and how they connect to the brand.
-Big picture covered the moment a user discovers the brand > buy > stay > sell/moveout of their TE property.
+During the workshop, I captured the complete ecosystem of TE users and how they connect to the brand.
+The big picture covered the moment a user discovers the brand > buy > stay > sell/move out of their TE property.
 What all stages they go through or touch and whare, and how eDesign fits.
 The current version used to cover only customisation stages, and this gave me an idea that eDesign should be a platform for TE users.
 This means it should touch all stages and how it'll help users post customisations.
 The first step was to reimagine the eDesign for the customisation (configure) stage.

 This product has 3 types of consumers (external and internal).
 Every consumer had their own goals and issues when it comes to dealing with the eDesign.